puppetlabs/iac/_posts/2020-08-07-status-update.md

 - [https://github.com/puppetlabs/puppetlabs-motd/pull/320](https://github.com/puppetlabs/puppetlabs-motd/pull/320)

 ## Wrap-up
 That concludes this weeks summary.
-As always we want to thank you all for your continous support and understanding.
+As always we want to thank you all for your continuous support and understanding.

 [david_swan]:                               https://github.com/david22swan